zeromq/azmq1-0/README.md

 To change where the build looks for Boost and ZeroMQ use `-DBOOST_ROOT=<my custom Boost install>` and `-DZMQ_ROOT=<my custom ZeroMQ install>` when invoking CMake.
 Or set `BOOST_ROOT` and `ZMQ_ROOT` environment variables.

 ## Example Code
-This is an aziomq version of the code presented in the ZeroMQ guide at http://zeromq.org/intro:read-the-manual
+This is an azmq version of the code presented in the ZeroMQ guide at http://zeromq.org/intro:read-the-manual

 ```